kubeshop/kusk-gateway/docs/getting-started/installation.md

 ### 2. Install Kusk Gateway

-Use the Kusk's CLI to install the gateway in your cluster
+Use the Kusk CLIs [install command](../cli/install-cmd.md) to install Kusk Gateway in your cluster

 ```sh
 kusk install
 ```

 ## 2. Get the Gateway's External IP